docker/docs/content/docker-hub/download-rate-limit.md

 #### I don't see any RateLimit headers

-If you don't see any RateLimit header, it could be because the image or your IP is unlimited in partnership with a publisher, provider, or an open-source organization.
+If you don't see any RateLimit header, it could be because the image or your IP is unlimited in partnership with a publisher, provider, or an open source organization.
 It could also mean that the user you are pulling as is part of a paid Docker plan.
 Pulling that image won’t count toward pull limits if you don’t see these headers.
 However, users with a paid Docker subscription pulling more